docker/docs/engine/tutorials/dockerimages.md

 An image is
 [stored in layers](../userguide/storagedriver/imagesandcontainers.md),
-and shared with other images, the real disk usage depends on existing layers on your host.
-A container is running on
+shared with other images on the host, so the real disk usage depends on how much layer overlap is happening between images on a host.

+A container runs on
 [a writable layer](../userguide/storagedriver/imagesandcontainers.md#/container-and-layers)
 on top of a readonly rootfs.

-You can figure the size of image layers with `docker history` command.
+Use `docker history` to see the size of image layers on your host:

     $ docker history centos:centos7